| | | |

 Let’s Recap

-The steps for canning bone broth are easy, take a minute to read this quick recap –
+The steps for canning bone broth are easy.
+Take a minute to read this quick recap –

-• roast the bones to create a better tasting broth
+• roast the bones to create a better-tasting broth

-• reserve vegetable scraps for adding flavor
+• reserve vegetable scraps to add flavor

 • add herbs and spices to your liking